MSU Museum

-The Michigan State University Museum most commonly referred to as the MSU Museum is Michigan State University's oldest museum formed in 1857.
+The Michigan State University Museum, more commonly referred to as the MSU Museum is Michigan State University's oldest museum formed in 1857.
 It is the state of Michigan's first Smithsonian Affiliate.
 It was formed to support the work of the university and is also known for hosting the Great Lakes Quilt Center.

 History

 Past curators include J. Alan Holman.

 Collections

-Cultural and Historical Collections
+Cultural and historical collections

-The MSU museum Cultural and Historical Collections include Anthropology, Folklife and Cultural Heritage, and history.
+The MSU museum cultural and historical collections include anthropology, folklife, cultural heritage, and history.

-Natural Science Collections
+Natural science collections

-The MSU museum Natural Science Collections include Mammalogy, Ornithology, Herpetology, Ichthyology, and Vertebrate Paleontology.
+The MSU museum natural science collections include mammalogy, ornithology, herpetology, ichthyology, and vertebrate paleontology.

+Archaeology Collections

+The MSU Museum’s archaeological collection, consisting of well over a million artifacts, emphasizes Michigan archaeology, with a geographic focus on the Lower Peninsula and the pre-contact eastern Upper Peninsula.
+This includes a robust assemblage from the Saginaw Basin, Traverse Corridor, and eastern Upper Peninsula of Native American artifacts, as well as historical fort site collections from Michigan’s early colonial history.
+Noteworthy sites from the MSU campus, such as Saint’s Rest, are also included.
+The archaeology collections are jointly managed and cursated by the MSU Department of Anthropology and the MSU Museum.

 Exhibitions

 The museum hosts exhibitions to highlight the collections and complementary programs and works some rotating some permanent spread over the three floors of the museum.